Protests against Donald Trump: Domestic

+International

+On January 25, 2025, tens of thousands of protesters gathered in Berlin and other German cities to protest against the rise of far right German party AfD, the rise of far right parties throughout Europe and Trump's second presidency.
+On January 31, 2025, Egyptians protested against a proposal by Trump to have Egypt accept Gaza refugees.

+On February 15, the Tell Trump to Toque Off movement gathered in front of the U.S. embassy in Ottawa and U.S. consulates across Canada in solidarity with Americans and to oppose Trump's tariffs and 51st state comments.
+Also on this day, Conservative Party leader Pierre Poilievre held the 'Canada First' rally to condemn Trump's 51st state comments.

+On 15 September 2025, a week prior to the 2025 state visit by Donald Trump to the United Kingdom, members of the UK collective Everyone Hates Elon installed a 400-square-metre print of a widely circulated photograph of Trump and sex offender Jeffrey Epstein, whose relationship had been the source of major controversy earlier in the year, on the lawns of Windsor Castle.
+Four people were arrested on 16 September after further images of Trump and Epstein were projected onto the external walls of the castle.
+On 17 September, journalists were detained for questioning after police confiscated an advertising van associated with the group People vs Elon that was displaying images of Trump and Epstein on the streets of Windsor.

 Proposed legislation to curb protests

-Recent protests, including those against the presidency of Donald Trump, have also led to some state legislatures creating various anti-protest bills which the ACLU calls unconstitutional.
+Protests in the mid-2010s, including those against the 2016 election of Donald Trump, have also led to some state legislatures creating various anti-protest bills that the ACLU stated were unconstitutional.
 Many of these bills have been created by Republican lawmakers.
 By late February 2017, legislators in at least 18 states proposed legislation to curtail specific protest tactics, impose more severe penalties for protest tactics prohibited by existing law, or publicly discussed such proposals and by mid-May the number had risen to 20.
 Some of the bills include high penalties, such as large fines and jail time, for blocking interstates or obstructing "economic activity."
 A bill in Minnesota would allow the police to sue demonstrators for the cost of policing protests.
 The bill proposed in Tennessee would allow anyone who injures a protester with their car "civil immunity" as long as the driver was not being reckless.
 The proposed bill in Indiana would allow law enforcement to "use any means necessary" to clear people who block traffic.
 Republican lawmaker J. D. Mesnard said these laws are "not about limiting people's rights."

-On social media
+Social media

 In addition to the many in-person protests, there has also been Anti-Trump activism on social media.
 This activism has been represented by various hashtags.
 The following are several prominent examples of hashtags that were frequently used for Anti-Trump activism online.